Central core disease: Diagnosis

 The diagnosis is made based on the combination of typical symptoms and the appearance on biopsy (tissue sample) from muscle.
 The name derives from the typical appearance of the biopsy on light microscopy, where the muscle cells have cores that are devoid of mitochondria and specific enzymes.

 Respiratory insufficiency develops in a small proportion of cases.
 Creatine kinase tend to be normal and electromyography (EMG) shows short duration, short amplitude motor unit action potentials.

 Treatment

-There is no specific treatment but triggering anesthetics are avoided and relatives are screened for RYR1 mutations as these may make them susceptible to MH.
+There is no specific treatment for central core disease.
+Certain triggering anesthetics must be avoided, and relatives should be screened for RYR1 mutations that cause malignant hyperthermia.

+Research has shown that some patients may benefit from treatment with oral salbutamol.